Are we all just stuck with our set point weight?

 Medications: Certain medications that you take for health conditions can cause weight gain as a side effect and affect your set point, says Kushner.
 Talk to your doctor if you’re experiencing a weight change after starting a new medication that you’re concerned about.

-Disordered Eating: If you have a history of periods of restricted eating that results in you falling below your natural set point weight, your body hits survival mode.
+Disordered Eating: If you have a history of chronic and severe periods of restricted eating that results in you falling below your natural set point weight, your body hits survival mode.
 Hunger signals and food thoughts can increase, while your metabolism slows.
 All of this happens as a result of evolution to help protect us from starvation.

 Can you lower your set point weight?